 - Identifying and Analysis: Locate all the key players in the project – the client, builders, suppliers, and authorities.
 Understand what they all do, what they’re responsible for, and what they want.
 This will ensure good communication and collaboration throughout the project.

-- Project Charter Development: Create a clear project charter outlining the project’s goals, limits, assumed factors, and success measures.
+- Project Charter Development: Create a clear project initiation document outlining the project’s goals, limits, assumed factors, and success measures.
 This document acts as a guide for decision-making, helping everyone involved stay on the same page.

 - Feasibility Study: Conduct a thorough check to see if the project is practical.
 Examine its technical, financial, legal, and environmental aspects.
 This will help reveal potential risks and opportunities, guiding successful decision-making.

-- Project Team: Assembling a skilled and experienced team of project managers, builders, engineers, designers, top-notch contractors, and specialists is crucial.
+- Project Team: Assembling a skilled and experienced team of construction project manager, builders, engineers, designers, top-notch contractors, and specialists is crucial.
 Equally important is the need for clearly defined roles, outlined responsibilities, and a well-designed reporting system that fosters team cohesion and accountability.

 If the initiation stage of the project went well, that’s not just a good start, but it’s a reassurance.
 It aligns the project with what the client wants and reduces the chance of any future hiccups or missteps.